Parish/DistrictAddlethorpe/East Lindsey

 The cross base has two steps supporting a square socket stone with a chamfered top edge.
 The steps are loose and have been partially reassembled, with pieces of brick and stone inserted in the core to stabilise it.

 In his ‘Topographical and Historical Account of Wainfleet’ (1829, p.107) Oldfield comments that ‘In the church yard is a very ancient stone cross having a shaft for a dial.’
-This is repeated by other commentators (Allen 18xx, Davies 1915) but it is not clear what is meant, unless he is confusing Addlethorpe with nearby Ingoldmells, where the cross base has been adapted to a sundial using the shaft as the gnomen.
+This is repeated by other commentators (Allen 18xx, Davies 1915) and presumably just means that the shaft has a sundial mounted upon it.

 In 1915, Davies reported ‘The cross consists of two steps which are in need of repairs’ and this remains true 100 years later.